 (click to enlarge)MITii has databased and assessed it's way to being the hub of innovation.
 Just check out their "Resources" tab.
 The above a screenshot of the I&E Resource Guide ... see how they deliver their most relevant activities by catering to different profiles and drilling into specific categories of projects, communities, and issues.

-Another section in "Resources" is a list of (very) deep-dive Working Papers on what and, most importantly, HOW to think and act for success.
+Another section in "Resources" is a list of (very) deep-dive Working Papers on WHAT and, most importantly, HOW to think and act for success.
 For those of you familiar with Agile Scrum for software development, a key element is the Retrospect - see it there at the all important end of the Sprint.
-This is where the team shares what elements are and are not working in their methods, technologies, everything.
-This "How" is huge for the iteration of optimization.
+This is where the team de-briefs and shares what elements are, and are not, working in their methods, technologies, everything.

 For an MIT-level example of this, read their Conclusion from MIT’s Stakeholder Framework for Building & Accelerating Innovation Ecosystems (PDF of 28 page report):

 The promise of regional innovation ecosystems is manifest: in the unequal world of innovation and entrepreneurship, the returns to strong innovation capacity and strong entrepreneurial capacity – and ways to connect them - are significant.
 The wealth and prosperity created in successful innovation ecosystems in the US, Europe and beyond are hard to deny.
 And yet the challenges of reaching a region's full potential are also clear: who should lead, can all stakeholders be brought to the table, how easily can these parties agree on a shared vision of the future and act accordingly?